-The In Process page provides the user with a list of claims in FPPS that are in the INPROCESS status.
+The In Process page provides the user with a list of claims in FPPS that are in the INPROCESS status for the selected active stations and VISN claims.
 The user may select one or more claims by checking the appropriate checkboxes in claim list.
 The user may process all selected claims through buttons located at the top and bottom of the screens.
 The claim operations include Print, Reroute, and Disapprove.
 The page also offers navigational functions for the claims list, such as pagination, table sorting, and an Entries Per Page dropdown.
 The In Process page can be navigated to through the click of the In Process option under the Claims header in the navigation menu (see section 3.2).
-On the In Process page, all claims considered in process and associated to the users currently selected stations (see section 4.1.1) will display in the claim list with associated data for each column.
+On the In Process page, all claims considered in process and associated to the users currently selected stations (see section 4.1) will display in the claim list with associated data for each column.

 All checkboxes are selectable and de-selectable.
 A selected checkbox is represented by the appearance of a checkmark within the box, while a non-selected checkbox is represented as a black box.